Griffon Aerospace MQM-170 Outlaw

 Outlaw (MQM-170A) |

-The Outlaw UAV is powered by a two-stroke piston engine driving a pusher propeller.
+The MQM-170A Outlaw UAV is powered by a two-stroke piston engine driving a pusher propeller.
 It is normally launched from a pneumatic catapult and recovered by a skid landing.
 However, it can optionally be fitted with a tricycle landing gear for conventional landings (the launcher can also accommodate landing gear eqipped Outlaws).
 The MQM-170A can be controlled manually, either via line-of-sight or by a BVR (Beyond Visual Range) control console, which can be used to control multiple aircraft in flight.
 Alternatively a preset flight path can be programmed using GPS waypoints.
 The UAV has a configurable automatic flight termination system, allowing the operator to define causes (e.g. loss of GPS, loss of radio link) and modes of ending the mission (glide to landing, stalled landing, deployment of a parachute system).

 Photos: U.S. Army | ||